-What sucks most about a creeper flare, is just that, it creeps up on you.
+What sucks about a creeper flare, is just that, it creeps up on you.
 It’s the insidious nature in which your symptoms (ie shortness of breath) slowly sneak up on you.
 Once it takes hold, it usually titers back and forth between a feeling of mild breathing discomfort to a full-on gasping for air, feel like Im suffocating feeling and back again.

 With a sudden or fast-onset attack, you’re usually fully aware of what’s happening; there’s no guesswork involved, you know you’re short of breath, you know you’re tight and you react instinctively.
 Hopefully in the right manner or sequence and do what you need to do.
 Not so, with these slower onset flares.
 Because they come on much more gradually and with less intensity, you cant really slam them with your entire arsenal.
 You really have to wait to see how bad they might get, so you can gauge how much countermeasure you’ll need to help mitigate or reverse them.

-Believe it or not, I do have a plan.
+Believe it or not, I do have a hospital plan.
 If this flare continues at the same intensity for the next 12 hours, or doesn’t improve, I will head to the Emergency room and let them take over.
 If my symptoms, ie peak flows or O2 sats worsen, I will go in sooner.
-You have to use objective data to to make a decision and not let your anxiety make the call.
+You have to use objective data to make a decision and not let your anxiety make the call.

 11 hours has now passed since I began writing this post.
 During that time, my breathing has gone from bad to slightly better, to a lot better, to bad again.
 Though I’m pretty wired from all the prednisone, I was able to fall asleep for several 15 – 20 min intervals while sitting up in bed.
 During the night I did 3 neb treatments and took 4 to 5 hits off my inhaler.
 I finally got out of bed at 3:50 am to see how short of breath I would be when moving around.
 Yes, dyspnea or shortness of breath on exertion is an important distinction when it comes to analyzing your breathlessness, because its presence indicates that you’re probably sicker than you think you are.
 When I first got out of bed my dyspnea wasn’t too bad and I was actually able to eat a small bowel of Cheerios.
 I was hungry and I figured Id better get something in my stomach, because if I end up in the Hospital Ill probably be NPO for at least 3-4 days.
 After I finished eating, I sat back down at the computer and starting getting short of breath and tight again.
 Time for another breathing treatment and time to get my act together as to what Im going to about this exacerbation.